Mako (actor): Television

 Mako appeared on the television series McHale's Navy nine times between 1962 and 1965 playing Imperial Japanese officers, soldiers, and sailors.
 In 1965, he appeared on Gidget as a member of a rival surf group.
 He appeared as Low Sing, challenging Bruce Lee's character Kato in The Green Hornet episode "The Preying Mantis" (1966).
 Mako's biggest television role to date came in 1967 in The Time Tunnel, playing a sadistic soldier during the last months of World War II.
 That same year, Mako also appeared in an episode of the satirical comedy show F Troop.

 Mako in appeared in "The Tide," a 1973 episode of Kung Fu as Wong Ti Lu.
 In 1974, he appeared in the Ironside episode "Terror on Grant Avenue".
 He appeared as a Japanese chef in the Columbo episode "Murder Under Glass" (1978).
 He was the blind philosopher Li Sung in two episodes of The Incredible Hulk (1978–79).
 From 1974 to 1980 he appeared on the television series M*A*S*H, playing multiple roles such as a Chinese doctor, a North Korean soldier, a South Korean medical doctor, and a South Korean lieutenant.

-Mako was featured in a season three episode of The Facts of Life, entitled "The Americanization of Miko" (1982).
+He was featured in a season three episode of The Facts of Life, entitled "The Americanization of Miko" (1982).
 He also appeared on an episode of Magnum, P.I. entitled "The Arrow That Is Not Aimed" (1983).
 That same year he played the character Lin Duk Coo in an episode of The A-Team.
 He guest-starred in a 1987 episode of Tour of Duty as a Vietnamese scout.
-Mako guest starred opposite James Hong, Russell Wong and Elizabeth Sung on the popular action series The Equalizer as the ruthless gangster Jimmy Thanarat in the 1988 episode, "Riding the Elephant."
+Mako guest starred opposite James Hong, Russell Wong and Elizabeth Sung on the popular action series The Equalizer as the ruthless gangster Jimmy Thanarat in the 1988 episode, "Riding the Elephant".

-He guest-starred in a 1994 episode of season one of Frasier.

 He guest-starred in the Walker, Texas Ranger episodes "Heart of the Dragon" (1997) and "Black Dragons" (2000), and in the Nickelodeon film Rugrats in Paris: The Movie (2000) as Coco's boss.
 He appeared on Charmed in 2003, creating magic for Chris (played by Drew Fuller).
 He guest-starred in the 2005 The West Wing episode "A Good Day" as an economics professor and former rival of President Bartlet.
-That same year, he was a guest star in the Monk episode "Mr. Monk vs. The Cobra."
+That same year, he was a guest star in the Monk episode "Mr. Monk vs. The Cobra".

-Voice actor
+Voice acting

-He was the voice of Aku, the main antagonist in the animated series Samurai Jack for the first four seasons produced from 2001 to 2004, and again in the series finale, which used his original audio.
+Iwamatsu was the voice of Aku, the main antagonist in the animated series Samurai Jack for the first four seasons produced from 2001 to 2004, and again in the series finale, which used his original audio.
 He also voiced Achoo (a parody of Aku) and the annoying alarm clock Happy Cat in a Samurai Jack-parodying episode of Duck Dodgers entitled "Samurai Quack".
 He provided the introductory voice for the ending theme of Dexter's Laboratory and voiced Iroh in the first two seasons of Avatar: The Last Airbender from 2005 to 2006.